TimMenninger/NetworkProject/README.md

 ### Notes about repository organization:

-- All Python code for our simulator (modules and classes) are in the *.py files of the home directory of this repository.
+- All Python code for our simulator (modules and classes) are in the *.py files of the src directory of this repository.

-- All network configuration files (including a template file that can be used to create new network configuration files) are in misc/test_configs/*
+- All network configuration files (including a template file that can be used to create new network configuration files) are in in/test_configs/*

-- Run-time logs are written out to in misc/log/*
+- Run-time logs are written out to in out/log/*

-- Data files are written out to in misc/data/*
+- Data files are written out to in out/data/*

 - The misc/clean_up.sh script can be used to clean up the repository

 ### Running the simulation:

-$ python simulate.py <network_config_file>
+$ python3 simulate.py ../in/test_configs/<network_config_file>

+[or]

+$ python3 in/simulate.py in/test_configs/<network_config_file>

 Test Case 0
-$ python simulate.py misc/test_configs/case_0.txt
+$ python3 simulate.py ../in/test_configs/case_0.txt

 Test Case 1
-$ python simulate.py misc/test_configs/case_1.txt
+$ python3 simulate.py ../in/test_configs/case_1.txt

 Test Case 2
-$ python simulate.py misc/test_configs/case_2.txt
+$ python3 simulate.py misc/test_configs/case_2.txt